Author: Yzanne Mackay

 ‘EdTech found its way into teachers’, pupils’ and parents’ daily lives and routines in a way hitherto unimaginable.’

-Some schools were able to pivot quickly from in-person learning to remote provision.
+Some schools were able to pivot quickly form in-person learning to remote provision.
 Others faced greater challenges.
 Prior to the pandemic, the APPG notes, there had been ‘genuine resistance’ from some teachers, who did not see the benefits of EdTech products within the classroom.
 APPG research indicates that at the beginning of lockdown, only 66% of teachers felt that they had the competence and capacity to deliver remote learning.
 The scale of the challenge facing staff in March 2020 is thus very clear.

 What happened next is described by Caroline Wright, Director-General of BESA, as a ‘collective and awe-inspiring effort’.

 Schools encouraged their staff to explore and trial new technologies.
 School partnerships quickly pooled and created resources.
-Dynamic and responsive online platforms galloped to the rescue, training up teachers, adjusting their platform for self-directed learning, and coming up with imaginative ways to help students maintain their motivation.
+Dynamic and responsive online platforms galloped to the rescue, training up teachers, adjusting their platforms for self-directed learning, and coming up with imaginative ways to help students maintain their motivation.

 As we settle down into some of these new ways of working, the APPG report is an opportunity to take stock.
 What worked well?
 What lessons should we take into the future?